Handprints dot the wall in the Moroccan town of Essaouira, 1985. (Photographer: Bruno Barbey)

 The colors just work: the subject’s orange hand and henna-dyed fingernails match the orange wall in the background.
-The composition is thoughtful, too: the subject — centered, anonymous, facing their own shadow — is surrounded by open five-fingered hands, the khamsa (or hamsa), which is thought to symbolize strength and protection from evil spirits.
+The composition is also thoughtful: the subject — centered, anonymous, facing their own shadow — is surrounded by open five-fingered hands, the khamsa (or hamsa), which is thought to symbolize strength and protection from evil spirits.
 The subject’s own hand is upright, a khamsa of their own.

 This photograph was the cover image of the July 1988 issue of National Geographic Magazine.